mcevoymicah/Fields-of-Mistria-Tracker/README.md

 2. **Navigate the Interface**:
-   - View donation sets categorized by crops, animals, and fish.
+   - View donation sets categorized by  archeology, fish, flora, and insects
    ![view](./Assests/view.png)
    - Use the checkboxes to mark items as donated.
     ![view](./Assests/check.png)